 Electric Vehicle recharging points to be provided to support the use of low emission vehicles.
+See EV Parking Guidance table within this document for further guidance.

 Cycle parking provision should be secure, overlooked, covered and lit where appropriate to improve security and encourage use by staff and visitors.
-Standards for cycle parking are described either as "stands" or as "spaces".
-Note that one stand means a Sheffield Type Stand, which equates to two spaces.
+Standards for cycle parking are described as "spaces".